AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## Calendar {#calendar}

-Connect your Outlook or Gmail calendar for use in appointment scheduling in the chatbot.
+Connect your [!DNL Outlook] or [!DNL Gmail] calendar for use in appointment scheduling in the chatbot.
 [Learn more about Calendar](/help/marketo/product-docs/demand-generation/dynamic-chat/appointment-scheduling/calendar.md){target="_blank"}

 ## Meetings {#meetings}